m-reza-rahman/jakartaee-azure/docker/README.md

    ```

 ## Deploy the Docker Image to Azure
 * Go to the [Azure portal](http://portal.azure.com).
 Hit Create a resource -> Containers -> Container Instances.
 Select the resource group to be jakartaee-cafe-group-`<your suffix>`.
 Hit OK.
 Specify the container name to be jakartaee-cafe-container-`<your suffix>` (the suffix could be your first name such as "reza").
 Select the image source to be Docker Hub.
 Specify the container image to be [your Docker Hub ID]/jakartaee-cafe:v1.
+Click next.
 * Specify the DNS name to be jakartaee-cafe-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the port to be 8080.
 Hit OK.
 Then hit OK on the summary.
 * In the portal, go to 'All resources'.
 Find and click on jakartaee-cafe-container-`<your suffix>`.
 In the overview panel, note the FQDN where the application is available.
 * The application will be accessible at `http://[FQDN]:8080/jakartaee-cafe`.